amcocan/darkness_datapack/README.md

 - `minecraft/recipe/shulker_box_with_chest_shapeless.json`

 ## packauthor
-This is suposed to use the `tellraw` command to provide information on the datapack (author and load status) everytime the datapack is reloaded.
+This is should use the `tellraw` command to provide information on the datapack (author and load status) everytime the datapack is reloaded.
 This feature is curently bugged and does not work as intended.

 ## playerseats
 I will explain this feature when I successfully add it into the datapack.